360manu/pimatic-mythermostat/README.md

 ## Synopsis

-This plugin is a simple thermostat for Pimatic. here are some of the functionnalities
+This plugin is a simple thermostat for Pimatic.
+Here are some examples of the functionality
 * scheduling and manual modes
-* Bang Bang and PID controlers
+* Bang Bang and PID controllers
 * Early On (coming)
 * a simple but explicit UI